jayvarner/jayvarner.github.io/portfolio.md

         <figure><img src="../images/FlowAddCalendar.png" /></figure>
             <h2>Producing the Final Design</h2>
             <p>
-              I reviewed the recordings and notes from the user testing and keyed in on the struggles the testers had with the navigation and Icon choices.
+              I reviewed the recordings and notes from the user testing and keyed in on the struggles the testers had with the navigation and icon choices.
 Originally, I used <i class="material-icons">sync</i> to indicate syncing.
 This did not go over very well.
 I conferred with colleagues and in the final design used <i class="material-icons">share</i> to indicate sharing to an external calendar.
 The navigation was fixed by removing some ambiguity and adding icons and labels.
             </p>
         </div>
         <figure><img src="../images/navbars.png"/></figure>
         <div class="caption">Improvements to navigation based on testing.
-Testers had a hard time with finding settings via <i class="material-icons">more_vert</i>, so I changed it to <i class="material-icons">settings</i> and added labels.</div>
+Testers had a hard time with finding settings via <i class="material-icons">more_vert</i>.
+I changed it to <i class="material-icons">settings</i> and added labels.</div>
     </div>